The Importance of Navigation?

 7. Turn right at US-50 W/Constitution Ave NW Continue to follow US-50 W

 As I approached Sixth Street, I saw a “no left turn” sign.
-Undeterred, I drove past, and made the first right, followed by the next first right, and then another right onto Sixth Street.
-I worry a little when I see directions like that in Google Maps, and think about Google’s driverless cars.
+Undeterred, I drove past and made the first right, followed by the next first right, and then another right onto Sixth Street.
+I worry a little when I see directions like that in Google Maps and think about Google’s driverless cars.

 Another navigation problem that disturbs me is the lack of numbers on buildings.
-Why do so many businesses fail to put their street numbers in a place that is easy to see from the road?
-When you’re driving along, looking for a specific address, and almost every building you drive past displays their name in bright neon or large golden arches, but fails to show their number, you end up doing a lot of u-turns.
-It’s really shameful to spend an hour driving to some place, and then another hour trying to find that place once you’re within a mile or two.
+Why do so many businesses fail to put their street numbers in an easy place to see from the road?
+When you’re driving along, looking for a specific address, and almost every building you drive past displays their name in bright neon or large golden arches but fails to show their number, you end up doing a lot of u-turns.
+It’s really shameful to spend an hour driving to someplace.
+And then another hour trying to find that place once you’re within a mile or two.

-A problem I tend to experience more in rural settings are rustic street signs.
-Instead of the standard looking road signs that tell you which road your looking for, or passing, some communities thought it would be a good idea to draw attention to their unique charms by using unusual signs that are both hard to see, and hard to read.
-There’s a heavily wooded area around the border between North Western Delaware and Pennsylvania with narrow curving country roads where the street signs tend to be wooden plaques, painted hunter green, often twisted at unusual angles.
+A problem I tend to experience more in rural settings is rustic street signs.
+Instead of the standard-looking road signs that tell you which road you’re looking for, or passing, some communities thought it would be a good idea to draw attention to their unique charms with unusual signs that are both hard to see and hard to read.
+For example, there’s a heavily wooded area around the border between NorthWestern Delaware and Pennsylvania with narrow curving country roads.
+The street signs tend to be wooden plaques, painted hunter green, often twisted at unusual angles.